-Themes have the task of depicting the design of a website – and not the functionality.
+Themes have the task to represent the design of a website – and not the functionality.
 Whenever the question arises as to whether a function could also be mapped via a plugin, the probability is high that the function does not belong in the theme.

 The reason: the dependence on a theme should be as minimal as possible.

-A design may no longer be suitable for your company tomorrow – but the functionalities of a website should be preserved over several theme generations.
+A design may not be suitable for your business tomorrow – but the functionalities of a website should be preserved across multiple theme generations if possible.

-Almost every function that is therefore mapped via the theme is therefore a technical fault, which leads to the fact that the function has to be re-implemented at the latest when changing theme – usually this leads to very high migration costs.
+Almost every function that is mapped via the theme is therefore a technical liability, which means that the function has to be re-implemented at the latest when the theme is changed – usually resulting in very high migration costs.

-For functions that increase the added value of a theme, however, companion plugins are recommended – via these a theme can be charged with additional functions.
+On the other hand, for features that increase the added value of a theme, companion plugins are recommended – through them, a theme can be loaded with additional features.
 Good companion plugins will continue to work even if the theme is changed.

 Don’t be dazzled

-When we carry out website relaunches, we sometimes have to laboriously grasp which functions are mapped via the previous theme – and which via plugins.
-The latter can usually be reused – functions that are mapped via the theme must first be captured and then usually newly developed or developed by plugins.
+When we relaunch websites, we sometimes have to painstakingly determine which functions are mapped via the previous theme – and which via plugins.
+The latter can usually be reused – functions that are mapped via the theme must first be recognized and then usually redeveloped or replaced by plugins.

-This leads to enormous delays and high efforts – usually the entire website has to be developed from scratch.
+This leads to enormous delays and high expenses – usually the entire website has to be developed from scratch.

-This extends the period from the start of the project to go live – if in the meantime, for example.B, data changes in online shops on the live website, the go-live preparation and implementation alone means several days of effort – with the right theme you can save this effort for the next relaunch.
+This extends the time from project start to go live – if data changes in the meantime, e.g. for online stores on the live website, the go-live preparation and implementation alone means several days of effort – with the right theme you can save this effort for the next relaunch.

 A WordPress theme should therefore adhere to WordPress standards as much as possible, have hardly any functionalities of its own and map the necessary ones as perfectly as possible.

-Almost every functionality can be mapped via plugins – so making yourself dependent on a theme is actually unnecessary.
+Almost any functionality can be mapped via plugins – so depending on a theme is actually unnecessary.
 Since the introduction of the WordPress Block Editor Gutenberg, the numerous PageBuilders, such as Elementor, have also become unnecessary – thanks to Gutenberg, there is now a uniform, cross-theme standard for the content of a WordPress website.

 Concentration on the essentials

-Hardly any other extension is as closely interlinked with the WordPress system as a theme – it is the glue that holds a website together and ideally gives numerous configuration options for the different website areas.
+Hardly any extension is as closely intertwined with the WordPress system as a theme – it is the glue that holds a website together and ideally gives numerous configuration options for the different website areas.

-Due to the fast release cycles of WordPress, theme authors already have a lot to do here to keep up – just the switch to the block editor Gutenberg was a paradigm shift and forced many theme authors to rethink if their theme should continue to be compliant with WordPress standards.
+Due to the fast release cycles of WordPress, theme authors already have their work cut out here to keep up – the switch to the Gutenberg block editor alone was tantamount to a paradigm shift and forced many theme authors to rethink if their theme was to remain compliant with WordPress standards.

-At worst, developer hours go into features you never need – and new WordPress standards are only implemented with delay or never.
+At worst, developer hours go into features you’ll never need – and new WordPress standards are delayed or never implemented.

-When choosing a theme, also make sure that it receives permanent updates – and which areas are mentioned particularly frequently in the release notes.
+When choosing a theme, also pay attention to whether it receives permanent updates – and which areas are mentioned particularly frequently in the release notes.
 This can be an indication of what the developers are focusing on – WordPress standards or features that are unimportant to you.

 Themes vs Plugins

-The strict separation of tasks – design-relevant in themes, functionality in plugins, abruptly reduces future efforts.
+Strict separation of tasks – design relevant in themes, functionality in plugins, abruptly reduces future efforts.
 If this is part of the website concept right from the start, the later laborious separation during a website relaunch is omitted.